 Mineral-rich water binds the acid better and leads to a balanced drink.

-You don’t have to worry about limescale deposits with cold brewing.
-The mizudashi then stands in a separate refrigerator for a period of eight to twelve hours,
+The Mizudashi then stands in a separate refrigerator for a period of eight to twelve hours,

 After the brewing time, the coffee has to be filtered several times, this can be done with standard paper filters, as a rule, these have to be changed several times as they clog quickly.